fishi0x01/fishi0x01.github.io/_posts/2016-11-21-A-Docker-Build-Pipeline-as-Code-with-Jenkins.md

 * Send notifications to a Slack channel

 To get started, we first create a `build.groovy` file inside our Java code repository, ideally on a new branch, which we call `jenkins`.

+{% include tags/hint-start.html %}
+**NOTE:** Some Plugins, such as the [Multibranch Pipeline Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Pipeline+Multibranch+Plugin) require that the pipeline code is in a single file called `Jenkinsfile` in the repositorie's root.
+{% include tags/hint-end.html %}

-The reason why we put it on a separate branch is to decouple the app code from the pipeline code.
+The reason why we put the `build.groovy` on a separate branch is to decouple the app code from the pipeline code.
 Imagine you want to build a feature branch, but something in your pipeline changed.
-You would need to push a new commit containing that change on the feature branch.
+You would need to push a new commit with that pipeline change on the feature branch.
-This is especially bad, if you want to build a tag, i.e., a specific commit.
+This is especially bad, if you want to build a specific commit, e.g., a tag, since that would require you to re-tag.
-Keeping the pipeline code on a separate branch helps avoiding such a conflict.
-You could also use the [Multibranch Pipeline Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Pipeline+Multibranch+Plugin) to better decouple your pipeline definitions.
+On the other hand this approach adds more complexity to your project, as an extra branch for pipelines may not be as intuitive as keeping the pipeline defintions with the rest of your code in the same branch.
+A better approach would be to use the [Multibranch Pipeline Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Pipeline+Multibranch+Plugin), also because it is a requirement to get the most out of the new Jenkins UI [Blue Ocean](https://wiki.jenkins-ci.org/display/JENKINS/Blue+Ocean+Plugin).
-An even cleaner approach would be to put the pipeline code into a different repository, but in this post we are satisfied with a separate branch.
+However, in this post we are satisfied with a separate branch.
 The repositorie's dir structure may now look something like this:

 ```